I have to make a confession…

 You are who you are.
 Your friends are who they are–and so are your parents, your teachers, your role models, your favorite actors and celebrities.

 They are who they are–not better nor worse, just different.

 Everyone has strengths, everyone has weaknesses.
-Each of your weaknesses are another’s strengths.
-Each of your strengths are another’s weakness.
+Each of your weaknesses is another’s strengths.
+Each of your strengths is another’s weakness.
 That doesn’t make anyone “better” and it doesn’t make anyone “worse”.
 It only makes us who we are.

 How do you avoid comparisons?